Jelly-RDF/cli/README.md

 ```

 You can specify most well-known formats supported by Apache Jena, but also a custom Jelly-Text format.
-Jelly-Text is a human-readable format that is not meant for machine consumption.
+Jelly-Text is a human-readable translation of Jelly binary.
+It's not meant for machine consumption.
 It is useful for debugging and inspecting Jelly files.

 ### Inspect Jelly files